scionproto/scion/doc/endhost-bootstrap.rst

 The bootstrapper has a config option to allow it to download the TRC from the local AS infrastructure.
-Only this inital TRC retrieval is allowed to be unauthenticated, under the Trust on first use (TOFU) principle, and subsequent requests must be authenticated and the user warned if the there is a conflict with an existing TRC.
+Only this initial TRC retrieval is allowed to be unauthenticated, under the Trust on first use (TOFU) principle, and subsequent requests must be authenticated and the user warned if the there is a conflict with an existing TRC.